Canon EOS M50 setup guide with tips and tricks

-Peaking is a focussing aide when the camera is set to manual focus.
+Peaking is a manual focussing aide when the camera is set to manual focus.
 The in-focus area will have a type of coloured noise superimposed onto scene in the EVF or on the screen.
-This is of course not stored, it’s merely an aide that helps you determine where your focus lies and if your subject will be in focus.
+This is of course not stored, it’s merely an aide that helps you determine where your manual focus lies and if your subject will be in focus.
 Very handy feature, I have it set to the Color red and Level High.

 Some lenses have optical image stabilisation built in.
 This helps with getting sharp pictures even with low shutter speeds; There are really no negative sides to using this, except that it’s not necessary to use when shooting landscapes.